 Fully restored in 2013, the house maintains it rich sense of history and antiquity.
 When friends first walk in, the most common reaction is, literally, a gasp.

 Your home-away-from-home has ceilings that stretch as high as 28 feet, hardwood and brick floors, five brick fireplaces (non-working but highly atmospheric), exposed beams, cypress doors and windows, French doors, pocket doors, many large windows, a clawfoot bathtub, and other gems of New Orleans architecture.
 The place is open, spacious, and tastefully decorated with simple and old décor.
-It includes: a very large, dreamy front bedroom with queen bed; a sweet, small, brightly colored bedroom with double bed; large pentagonal living room; and bathroom with a fish-spitting fountain sink and nature-tiled tub.
-Your rental also contains an original summer kitchen which now serves also as a dining room.
-The room features a massive double fireplace, 100-year-old gas oven/stove, and 65-year-old art deco refrigerator.
+It includes: a very large, dreamy front bedroom with queen bed; a sweet, small, brightly colored bedroom with double bed; a large 6-sided living room; and a bathroom with a fish-spitting fountain sink and stone-tiled tub.
+The home also contains the original summer kitchen, with a massive double fireplace, 100-year-old gas oven/stove, and 65-year-old art deco refrigerator.
 The kitchen is large enough to host a dining room, as well.

 Most of the house is original, from the curving unsupported cypress stairway to the double-washboard kitchen sink.
 Much of the renovation was green, using recycled materials.
 The only new features of the house are those to make you comfortable, such as replacing the ancient floor furnace with central air and heat.